-MITTLERER

-SCHLOSSGARTEN PARK

-85 hectares

-urban district

-of space for a new

-THE NEW STUTTGART ROSENSTEIN

-STUTIGART

-MORE INFORMATION FROM THE CITY OF STUTTGART

-WWW.ROSENSTEIN-STUTTGART.DE/EN The completion of the through station is offering the state capital of Stuttgart a unique opportunity.
+THE NEW STUTTGART ROSENSTEIN STUTTGART MORE INFORMATION FROM THE CITY OF STUTTGART WWW.ROSENSTEIN-STUTTGART.DE/EN The completion of the through station is offering the state capital of Stuttgart a unique opportunity.
 85 hectares of land are being cleared.
 And plans are in place to transform the space into a new urban district, which will be known as Stuttgart Rosenstein.

-Three areas are being planned: the Europaquartier, the Maker City and the Rosensteinviertel with the Rosenstein Campus.
+Three areas are being planned: the Europaquartier, the Rosensteinguartier and the Maker City.
 These areas will be connected by the Gleisbogenpark, which will run through the urban district like a green ribbon.
 A key concern of the urban development project, which is currently the largest in Stuttgart, is the creation of affordable housing.
 The urban district will also have schools, nurseries, sports facilities and cultural facilities.
 WHAT STRUCTURE AND FORM SHOULD STUTTGART ROSENSTEIN TAKE?
 The winning design in the urban development competition for Stuttgart Rosenstein was submitted by a working group put together by asp Architekten and Koeber Landschaftsarchitektur.
 Based on the winning design, the City of Stuttgart has developed the framework plan for Stuttgart Rosenstein.
 The city's citizens have also been closely involved in the project.
 Suggestions from public consultations have been incorporated into the plans.

-A VISION OF MODERN URBAN DEVELOPMENT

-Stuttgart Rosenstein will be a shining example of what a city of the future should look like.
-The future urban district will combine living, working and housing in an innovative way.
-This will involve implementing the concept of a "productive city", where residential and commercial areas and areas with production facilities are intertwined.
-The urban space will offer numerous communal areas and ways for people to come together.
-Residents of Stuttgart Rosenstein will be surrounded by green spaces while enjoying all the benefits of city life.
-The neighbourhoods in the individual areas will all feature green courtyards, roofs and façades as

-The new Stuttgart Rosenstein urban district will have plenty of green, open public spaces.
+A VISION OF MODERN URBAN DEVELOPMENT Stuttgart Rosenstein is set to become a forwardlooking district in the heart of the city.
+The guiding principle of a mixed-use city defines the character of Stuttgart Rosenstein.
+The aim is to blend living with working, learning and cultural events and no longer separating these.
+The supposed disparities are regarded as a whole.
+This leads to a variety of potential uses at all levels.
+This includes: The new Stuttgart Rosenstein urban district will have plenty of green, open public spaces.